quincy443/Test2022LondonADBv2/README.md

 ### Question:

-As one walks along the streets in Hong Kong, how to measure the height of the various "roofs" of the buildings, and simultiously transform it into sonic experience?
+As one walks along the streets in Hong Kong, how to measure the height of the various "roofs" of the buildings, and simultineously transform it into sonic experience?

 ### Answer: